roberttk01/TensorFlowTutorial/README.md

 dealing with the tensorflow library alone, but after further examination it appeared prudent to cover the entirety of the ML playlist.

+### Sections
+These sections correspond to the parts of TensorFlowTutorial and not directly to the parts on [pythonprogramming.net](https:\\www.pythonprogramming.net), although it should be similar.
+This will also be updated as I go along the series to include the finished sections of TensorFlowTutorial.
+1) Linear Regression: Parts 2-12
+2) K Nearest Neighbor (KNN): Parts 14-18
+3) Support Vector Machine (SVM): Parts 20-28

 ## Author